digiltd/oh-rtd-test/How-to-release-openHAB.md

 1. Commit the changes

         git commit -a -m "increment to next development version 1.y.0"
-1. Go one directory up to the root of the repository

-        cd ..
 1. Push the changes including the tag to the server

         git push origin master --tags